Lonely Cedar

-And there I was, alone amongst the trees, or so I thought.
+And there I was, alone among the trees, or so I thought.

 Lonely wood moaning in pain, lonely wood wants to talk to me.